irrevocablesake/Quasar/README.md

   <em>Ambient Light</em>
 </p>

 Ambient light is the base layer of **general illumination** that fills a space, providing the overall brightness and establishing the mood or atmosphere.
-This feature also implies that we don't need any explicit light as the ambient light will contribute enough to generate a visually appealing result, albeit that depends upon the configuration of the Ambient Light.
+This feature also implies that we don't need any explicit lights, as the ambient light will contribute enough to generate a visually appealing result, albeit that depends upon the configuration of the Ambient Light.

 ### Textures